 Figure 2.
 Architectural design of the temporary office space in the Soto building at USC.
 The Institute spans suites 101 and 102 of the first floor.

-Computational and Storage Resources.
-Rapid advancements in imaging and genetics technology have provided researchers with the ability to produce very high-resolution, time-varying, multidimensional data sets of the brain.
+Computational and Storage Resources: Rapid advancements in imaging and genetics technology have provided researchers with the ability to produce very high-resolution, time-varying, multidimensional data sets of the brain.
 The complexity of the new data, however, requires immense computing capabilities.

 The compute infrastructure within the datacenter boasts 3,328 cores and 26 terabytes of aggregate memory space.
 This highly available, redundant system is designed for demanding big data applications.
 Blades in the Cisco UCS environment are easy to replace.
 A failing blade sends an alert to Cisco where a replacement ticket is generated automatically.
 Upon arrival, the new blade can go from the shipping box to being fully provisioned and in production in as little as 5 minutes.